abhinav4848/Obsidian-Personal-Research/inductive reasoning.md

 ---
 Inductive reasoning is a method where past observations or experiences are used to reach a broader, general conclusion.
 So induction relies on past experiences and observations.

-In contrast to [[deductive reasoning]], which starts with a general statement and examines the possibilities to reach a specific conclusion, inductive reasoning begins with specific examples and tries to form a general rule.
+In contrast to [[deductive reasoning]] (which is a top-down logic), which starts with a general statement and examines the possibilities to reach a specific conclusion, inductive reasoning (a bottom-up logic) begins with specific examples and tries to form a general rule.

+If you are doing inductive reasoning, you are starting with specific observations and measures, detecting patterns and regularities, formulating some tentative hypotheses to explore, and finally you develop some general conclusions or theories.

 ![[deduction vs induction.jpg]]
 # Origin of inductive reasoning